 How Our Program Works

 The Skyland Trail adolescent program address the whole ecosystem surrounding a teen who is struggling with a mood or anxiety disorder.
 Comprehensive programming engages the family, the school, and other key support systems.
 This approach ensures that, as the adolescent begins to make progress through evidence-based treatment, the people and systems surrounding the teen adjust to help the young person continue to grow.

 Individualized treatment meets the specific needs of each adolescent based on diagnoses, symptoms, history, background, and identified struggles in school or relationships.
 Treatment begins with a robust diagnostic assessment to clarify the psychiatric diagnoses as well as to identify strengths that can be leveraged as part of the treatment process.

-Our length of stay gives adolescents and families time to heal and focus on developing a new path forward.
+Our length of stay - about 12 weeks - gives adolescents and families time to heal and focus on developing a new path forward.
 Structured daily schedules and integrated wellness programming helps adolescents understand their diagnoses and learn how to effectively care for themselves while pursuing their goals and dreams.